cosmos/gaia/docs/migration/cosmoshub-4-v8-Rho-upgrade.md

 When the upgrade block height is reached, Gaia will panic and stop:

 This may take 7 minutes to a few hours.
 After upgrade, the chain will continue to produce blocks when validators with a total sum voting power > 2/3 complete their nodes upgrades.

-### Method III: upgrade using Cosmovisor by auto-downloading the Gaia v8.0.0 binary (not recommended!)
+### _Auto-Downloading the Gaia v8.0.0 binary (not recommended!)_
 #### Preparation

-Install Cosmovisor v1.1.0
+Install the latest version of Cosmovisor (`1.3.0`):

 ```shell
 go install github.com/cosmos/cosmos-sdk/cosmovisor/cmd/cosmovisor@latest